LELEC210X/LELEC210X/README.md

 poetry run pre-commit run --all-files
 ```

+> [!TIP]
+> After running `pre-commit`, you will likely see **many** error messages:
+> do not run away!
+Most of them are just good tips to help you
+> improving your coding practices, and fixing all of them takes quite some time!
+>
+> If you want to help us improve this repository, you can do so by
+> fixing a few error messages here and there ;-)

 If you want to run `pre-commit` on a subset of your files, use the following:

 ```bash